-Last week we hosted a team of L&D experts in London to workshop the future of immersive learning.
+We recently invited a team of L&D experts in London to workshop the future of immersive learning.
 Olivia Lory-Kay takes us through the findings from the day, and describes our vision of immersive’s role in the learning blend…

 All digital media are a form of virtual reality.
 Immersive technologies, which we define as including virtual, augmented and mixed reality (VR, AR, and MR), as well as 360-degree film (all going under the banner of ‘extended reality’ or XR), bring new tools to our immersive learning solutions.

 This year we’re excited to be building ain in-house team dedicated to delivering this vision for L&D. I’m particularly thrilled as I’ll be joined by some former colleagues from the immersive technologies sector, with one joining us as our new Head of Production for immersive content on April 1st (no April Fools’ Day joke there).